MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/technical-reference/the-security-token-service-is-not-available.md

  **Summary:** The Security Token Service is not issuing tokens.

- **Cause:** The service could be malfunctioning or in a bad state, or some assemblies are missing when you deploy the custom claims provider.
+ **Cause:** The service could be malfunctioning or in a bad state, some assemblies are missing when you deploy the custom claims provider, or the STS certificate is expired.

   **Resolution: Restart the Security Token Service application pool.**

 1. Verify that the user account that is performing this procedure is a member of the Farm Administrators group.